The Blog

 I was getting stonewalled by New York's Finest.
 How was I supposed to get the scoop?
 I should have known she'd be trained to resist interrogation...
 I wasn't going to get much out of her without a fight.
 The elevator door opened and for a moment I stood there, staring at the cop, wondering whether to walk down the hall for a chat.
 But Bailey whined.
 So we hopped on and went about our walk.
 The next day, just as we were closing our door for the last time, a resident told me that The Smoker was arrested for domestic violence and evicted.

 It's been three years since we tried to put some distance between us and him, but this whiff was a pungent reminder that no matter how much we try to distance ourselves from others, we're still connected.
-There’s always going to be someone doing something somewhere that’s going to annoy someone.
+There’s always going to be someone doing something somewhere that’s going to annoy me.

 Pulling Out